Siege of Krujë (1450): Second phase

 When the second assault began, the Turks tried to break through the gate with their lances.
-After heavy casualties, the attackers retreated and Murad held for the next two days a council of all his generals.
-An immediate precaution was to guard the camp against another surprise attack, which was responded to by placing a force of men, under the command of Prince Mehmed, where the first attack had taken place.
-Moisi Arianit Golemi feigned an attack with about 500 horsemen: the alarm was given and the Turks prepared for his attack.
+After heavy casualties, the attackers retreated, and Murad held for the next two days a council of all his generals.
+An immediate precaution was to guard the camp against another surprise attack, which was responded to by placing a force of men under the command of Prince Mehmed, where the first attack had taken place.
+Moisi Arianit Golemi feigned an attack with about 500 horsemen: the alarm was given, and the Turks prepared for his attack.
 Meanwhile, Skanderbeg and his forces moved around the camp and broke in where least expected.
 Before an organized counterattack could be made, Skanderbeg retreated from the camp.
-The attacks made by Skanderbeg caused the Turks to aim some of their cannons towards the expected guerrilla forces, instead of the fortress.
+The attacks made by Skanderbeg caused the Turks to aim some of their cannons towards the expected guerrilla forces instead of the fortress.
 A large force of Turkish cavalry was sent out, which Skanderbeg followed up to the mouth of the Ishëm River, until they turned back to Krujë.

 While Skanderbeg had been away, a large Ottoman assault was made on Krujë from the Tirana side, but inadvertent friendly fire from the Turks forced them to call off the assault.
-The Ottomans then attempted to mine the fortress, but could not succeed, since the fortress had been built on rock.
-Since the food supplies were beginning to run out, the Turks received provisions from Venice, as did the Albanians.Francione p.
-91 The Turkish attacks had made no headway and the Ottoman army had lost many dead or wounded, whereas Skanderbeg's force had lost 1,000 men thus far.
-Moisi Golemi and Tanush Thopia raised a couple thousand more and the force was split between the three, making attacks on the Turkish camp easier.
-Skanderbeg began to move towards the camp as the Turks had assembled 8,000 men which began to move towards him.
-Skanderbeg slowly retired, while Moisi and Tanush broke into the camp.
-The Turkish force sent against Skanderbeg was lured towards the foothills and the next morning (July 25) they were surrounded and completely destroyed.Francione p.
-90. The next day, Skanderbeg was seen above the rocks of Krujë, in conference with Vrana Konti, surprising Murad.
+The Ottomans then attempted to mine the fortress but could not succeed since the fortress had been built on rock.
+Since the food supplies were beginning to run out, the Turks received provisions from Venice, as did the Albanians.
+The Turkish attacks had made no headway, and the Ottoman army had lost many dead or wounded, whereas Skanderbeg's force had lost 1,000 men thus far.
+Moisi Golemi and Tanush Thopia raised a couple thousand more, and the force was split between the three, making attacks on the Turkish camp easier.
+Skanderbeg began to move towards the camp as the Turks had assembled 8,000 men, which began to move towards him.
+Skanderbeg slowly retired while Moisi and Tanush broke into the camp.
+The Turkish force sent against Skanderbeg was lured towards the foothills, and the next morning (July 25), they were surrounded and completely destroyed.
+The next day, Skanderbeg was seen above the rocks of Krujë, in conference with Vrana Konti, surprising Murad.